Discussion: The Role of the RN/APRN in Policy Evaluations

 Some nurses may be hesitant to get involved with policy evaluation.
 The preference may be to focus on the care and well-being of their patients; some nurses may feel ill-equipped to enter the realm of policy and political activities.
 However, as you have examined previously, who better to advocate for patients and effective programs and polices than nurses?
 Already patient advocates in interactions with doctors and leadership, why not with government and regulatory agencies?

-Order an original top nursing paper specifically for you : Discussion: The Role of the RN/APRN in Policy Evaluations
+Order an original top nursing paper.
+Get writing help with your paper: Discussion: The Role of the RN/APRN in Policy Evaluations

 In this Discussion, you will reflect on the role of professional nurses in policy evaluation.